harness-community/drone-push-helm-chart-docker-registry/README.md

 In case of Docker Hub:
 - Set the registry URL to `registry.hub.docker.com`

+Review the "[plugin image](#plugin-image)" section to identify the available tags for supported architectures, and then use these tags in the Docker Image during the plugin step.

 For more details check the [examples](#Examples) section.

 ## Plugin Image